Silkworm sashimi, cricket curry on menu as bugs make a comeback in Japan

 The 26-year-old office worker, from the western prefecture of Hyogo, is one of scores of consumers across the world who have taken an interest in entomophagy, or eating insects, as bugs slowly become a more viable food source.

-As a child, Yamamoto said he sometimes snacked on soy-sauce basted grasshoppers.
+As a child, Mr Yamamoto said he sometimes snacked on soy-sauce-basted grasshoppers.
 In Tokyo, he indulged in insect cuisine at Take-Noko cafe, which embraces all things buggy.

-"It's fun to select from a wider variety of dishes," Yamamoto said at the cozy second-floor cafe, surrounded by insect art and terrariums of skittering beetles, ants and cockroaches.
+"It's fun to select from a wider variety of dishes," Mr Yamamoto said at the cosy second-floor cafe, surrounded by insect art and terrariums of skittering beetles, ants and cockroaches.

 "Everything was tasty.
 In particular, the water bug cider was quite refreshing and delicious, like a green apple."